Top Colleges That Require SAT/ACT Scores In 2025/26

 With a little online research, you'll find the following information, or something close to it, depending on the year in question.
 In this case we're using data on SAT English scores of Yale applicants for the class of 2028:

-With these examples in mind, as you research SAT/ACT expectations for your target schools, consider the following:
+With these examples in mind, consider the following as you research SAT/ACT expectations for your target schools:

 • The Middle 50% Range: Find the middle 50% range of SAT/ACT scores for admitted students on each college's website.
 This means 25% of admitted students scored below this range (25th percentile), and 25% scored above it (reaching the 75th percentile).